Hiker’s parents are retracing her final steps in N.H. to raise money for safety education programs - The Boston Globe

 “You’re amazing!” she calls out to a slower couple she passes on the trail.

-Until then, the couple has been focused on the physical effort of hiking, the precision required to step just so onto the rocks and around the roots.
+Until then, the couple is focused on the physical effort of hiking, the precision required to step just so onto the rocks and around the roots.
 Motion, yes.
 Emotion, no.

 But just for a moment, watching the girl disappear from view reminds them of their daughter.